asaaki/packex/README.md

 ## `priv/release.sh`

 This file is just a convenient helper script to run the related mix tasks with a single command.

+Copy it to your project's root directory and just call `./release.sh`.